LuisLechugaRuiz/democratic_agent/docs/DEVELOPMENT.md

 Two core ideas today:
 - Implement OpenAI API to ease development until we verify the full architecture.
 - Tool Execution means -> Executing code.
 This will be useful to automate direct tasks, but we need to move to next level of automation VLA (Visual Language Action), Visual Language Models combined with different actions, in this case a keyboard and mouse to be able to interact with any device.
 The planner should be able to determine if we should use the visual or code tools.
-There is a new super intersting paper: [CogAgent](https://arxiv.org/pdf/2312.08914.pdf) releasing a 18B VLM fine-tuned for visual agents, I can't run it on my RTX 4080, but I will try to find the best way to run it.
+There is a new super interesting paper: [CogAgent](https://arxiv.org/pdf/2312.08914.pdf) releasing a 18B VLM fine-tuned for visual agents, I can't run it on my RTX 4080, but I will try to find the best way to run it.

 Refactored to run private models (Only OpenAI for now, but should be trivial to add other APIs).
 Started a future implementation to ensure that running different OpenSource LLMs doesn't crash the system.

 The implementation is naive at the moment.
-We are creating a new Chat() everytime we call each model, this function will call create_models at ModelsManager and it will stop all OSModels that are currently running.
+We are creating a new Chat() every time we call each model, this function will call create_models at ModelsManager and it will stop all OSModels that are currently running.
 We should do better, but for this we need to calculate compatibility at start to ensure that the models are not running at the same time.

 ## --- 19 / 12 ---